 GENERAL RULES COVERING CHECKING, MONEY MARKET, AND SAVINGS ACCOUNTS

-For checking and money market Accounts, a monthly cycled statement will be sent to you summarizing the activity of your Account.
+For checking, statement savings, and money market Accounts, a monthly statement will be sent to you summarizing the activity of your Account.

-A savings Account may be evidenced by a passbook or written statement.
-If the savings Account is evidenced by a statement form, a written statement will be issued at least once during each calendar quarter to report deposits, credits, withdrawals or any changes to your savings Account.
-If the Account is a passbook savings Account, the amount shown in the balance column of the passbook is for the guidance of the depositor and is not to be taken as correct unless verified by comparison with the books of the Bank.
+For passbook savings Accounts, you will get a monthly statement (unless there are no Electronic Transfers in a particular month.
+In any case, you will get a statement at least quarterly).
+Additionally, Account activity is summarized in the passbook.
+The amount shown in the balance column of the passbook is for the guidance of the depositor and is not to be taken as correct unless verified by comparison with the books of the Bank.
+You should bring your passbook to us, so we may record any Electronic Transfers that were made to your account since the last time you brought in your passbook.
 Only one book will be issued to joint depositors.
 If your passbook is lost, stolen, or destroyed, you must notify the Bank at once.
 The Bank retains the option to require a thirty (30) day waiting period before it permits withdrawals from the Account or issues a new passbook.
 The Bank may require you to furnish an Indemnity Bond as a condition to any such withdrawal or new passbook.
 In addition, a fee may be charged for each lost passbook.

 Account statements may automatically be combined for Accounts with the same title or at your request.

 We have no obligation to pay any Item unless you have sufficient funds available in your Account to pay the Item when it is presented.
 If there are insufficient funds in your Account to pay an Item, we may pay the Item and create an overdraft in your Account.
 If this happens, we may charge you a Non Sufficient Funds Item Paid fee and a Continuous Overdraft Fee, as applicable.
 In the alternative, we may return the Item for insufficient funds and, in these circumstances, we may also charge you a Non Sufficient Funds Item Return fee.
-A previously presented Item is treated as a new Item if presented for payment again and therefore may be subject to additional fees as a new Item.
-Please review our Personal Product & Service Fees Schedule for more information.
+A previously presented Item is treated as a new Item if presented for payment again, however, the represented Item will not be charged a Non Sufficient Funds fee, Please review our Personal Product & Service Fees Schedule for more information.

 If your Account becomes overdrawn from an ATM withdrawal or a one-time debit card transaction, and you have not opted into the Bank’s SafetyNet service, we will not charge a Non Sufficient Funds Item Paid Fee.

-If you have opted in to one of our overdraft protection services, the terms and conditions contained in your overdraft protection agreement will control payment of overdrafts with respect to certain Items presented to your Account that create an overdraft.
+If you have opted or enrolled in one of our overdraft protection services, the terms and conditions specific to that service will control payment of applicable overdrafts to the extent of a conflict with the provisions in this section above.